raspberrypilearning/flatgame/en/step_11.md

 Flatgames are great when they are full of art!

 --- task ---
-Duplicate the thing sprite and name it artwork 2
+Duplicate the artwork sprite and name it artwork 2
 --- /task ---

 --- task ---